 Love means caring for someone and wanting the best for them.
 Love can be passionate, but it should also be kind and nurturing.

-Love without possession means wanting your partner to be happy even if you aren’t the one making them happy.
+Love without possession means wanting your partner to be happy even if you’re not the one making them happy.
 A relationship can’t be a person’s only source of joy.
 You need more layers and nuances in your life.
 Your personal goals, hobbies and other relationships can wither when you focus all your attention on one person.

 Possession can feel a lot like addiction.
 You might come to feel like you rely on the other person for your self-worth, looking to them for validation because you have no one else in your life.
 In reality, having many supportive people involved in your life is much healthier.